Getting started with Browser monitoring

 })

-1. Initial declarations: We first import the Playwright Test framework to control the browser.
+1. Initial declarations: We first import the Playwright framework to control the browser.

 3. Initial navigation: We use the page.goto() method to load the first page.

-4. Fill out input fields and submit: Using the page.type() method we enter our email address and password.
+4. Fill out input fields and submit: Using the page.fill() method, we enter our email address and password.
 You would normally use environment variables here to keep sensitive data out of your scripts.
-See Login scenarios and secrets for more info.
+Learn more about different login scenarios.

 5. Click Login button: We use Playwright’s getByRole() locator to find the login button and also .click() on it right away.

-A valid Browser check is based on a valid Playwright Test or Playwright script.
-We are constantly updating Checkly to integrate their newest features (view currently supported features).
+A valid Browser check is based on a valid Playwright script.
 You can create these scripts in two ways:

-1. By using Playwright Codegen to record a set of actions and generate the Playwright Test or Playwright script automatically.
+1. By using Playwright Codegen to record a set of actions and generate the Playwright script automatically.

 2. By writing the Node.js by hand.